AbhayPadda/python-practice-code/Man Cabbage Goat Wolf Puzzle/Readme.md

 ### Problem Statement

-There is a river with a boat and a bank on each side; that's how rivers work.
-On the left bank is a farmer with their wolf, goat and a cabbage.
-The farmer keeps the peace, they're like a horse whisperer but for goats.
-If the farmer is not around then the goat will eat the cabbage, and the wolf will eat the goat.
-They must not be paired up alone.
-Only the farmer can row the boat; cabbages don't have arms.
-The boat has just 2 spaces because it's cheap, one for farmer one for object.
-The farmer may be in the boat alone but other items must not be left in alone.
-The farmer wants to get all his items to the other bank.
+A man has to take a wolf, a goat, and some cabbage across a river.
+His rowboat has enough room for the man plus either the wolf or the goat or the cabbage.
+If he takes the cabbage with him, the wolf will eat the goat.
+If he takes the wolf, the goat will eat the cabbage.
+Only when the man is present are the goat and the cabbage safe from their enemies.
+All the same, the man carries wolf, goat, and cabbage across the river.
+How?